Do you want to add a post creation limit for WordPress users?

 If you manage a multi-author blog, then you may want to limit how many blogs each author can submit per day, per week, or even per month.
 This can help you manage your site’s content and improve the editorial workflow.

 You might even add a post creation limit to a WordPress membership site.
 If members can post content, then setting a limit can help combat spam and improve the user experience.

 That being said, let’s take a look at how to add a post creation limit for WordPress users.

 How to Limit Posts by Users in WordPress

 The easiest way to limit authors, members, contributors, and other content creators is by using User Post Limit.
 This free WordPress plugin allows you to add post creation limits for different user roles.

 First, you’ll need to install and activate the User Post Limit plugin on your website.
 For more details, you can follow our guide on how to install a WordPress plugin.

-Once the plugin is active, simply head over to Settings » User Posts Limit in your WordPress dashboard.
+Upon activation, simply head over to Settings » User Posts Limit in your WordPress dashboard.
 From there, you’ll see options to set post limits based on different user roles.